 - Guide users step by step through a series of actions, tasks, or other multi-step information

-PONs are longer, more in-depth answers to questions or concerns we expect customers to have as they interact with a specific screen or topic.
+Point-of-need links, or PONs, are longer, more in-depth answers to questions or concerns we expect customers to have as they interact with a specific screen or topic.
 You can use them on landing tables, forms, and throughout the product.
+Use them to:

 - Explain accounting, financial, or tax concepts and terminology